The Malaria Consortium

 Not a permanent solution.
 SMC treats the symptom (seasonal malaria episodes) rather than the cause (mosquito-borne transmission).
 It needs to be repeated every year.
 The long-term solution is either malaria elimination (through a combination of vector control, treatment, and eventually vaccines) or sustained annual SMC delivery indefinitely.
 Neither is cheap.

 Coverage gaps.
-Despite treating 45 million children in 2023, the Malaria Consortium estimates that roughly 30-40% of eligible children in their target countries were not reached, primarily due to insecurity in parts of the Sahel (northern Nigeria, Mali, Burkina Faso) and logistical constraints in the most remote areas.
+Despite reaching tens of millions of children, a meaningful share of eligible children in target countries still go unreached each year, primarily due to insecurity in parts of the Sahel (northern Nigeria, Mali, Burkina Faso) and logistical constraints in the most remote areas.

 How it complements other interventions